 A corrupt miner would need to convince trading platforms and wallet providers that their blockchain is the right one to make a profit.
 Users would not know which version to trust, leading to chaos and economic uncertainty that could be taken advantage of by a corrupt miner.

 This, however, has more to do with the efficiency of wallet providers and trading platforms than the blockchain itself.
-Such an attack is unlikely to happen if they can verify that they are dealing with the right counterparty.
+Such an attack is unlikely to happen if they can verify that they deal with the right counterparty.

 All in all, it is borderline impossible to duplicate cryptocurrency.